Drug Testing for Workers’ Compensation Benefits

 As an employee, you should understand your legal rights.
 Drug testing is not always accurate.

 Some drug tests have a wide margin of error.
 Furthermore, errors and other factors could produce false results.
-Talk with a Philadelphia workers’ compensation lawyer about your rights regarding drug testing in Pennsylvania.
+Talk with a Philadelphia workers’ compensation attorney about your rights regarding drug testing in Pennsylvania.

 Does OSHA Have Rules for Drug Testing in Workers’ Compensation Cases?